netson/l4gettext/readme.md

 # Gettext for Laravel 4

 This package adds gettext functionality to the Laravel 4 framework which allows you to easily translate your application using tools such as PoEdit.
 Although Laravel 4 comes with a built-in translation engine, I prefer using tools like PoEdit, which takes away the need of maintaining arrays with text.
 This is my first Laravel experience/package, so if you come across any errors or have suggestions for improvements, let me know.
+This package works with Laravel 4.0 and 4.1.

 Written by: **Rinck Sonnenberg (Netson)**

 ## Installation